tonyhotant/HTML-CSS-code-refactor-Lisheng/README.md

 ## Usage

-- The URL of the deployed application: https://tonyhotant.github.io/homework_1/
+- The URL of the deployed application: <https://tonyhotant.github.io/HTML-CSS-code-refactor-Lisheng>

-- The URL of the GitHub repository: https://github.com/tonyhotant/homework_1.git
+- The URL of the GitHub repository: <https://github.com/tonyhotant/HTML-CSS-code-refactor-Lisheng>

 ## Log

 v1.0 14/02/20 initial release

 v2.0 20/02/20 add semantic elements to html and css

-## To do

-1. continue improve SEO
-2. better class name
-3. better comments
-4. more responsive with different sizes of devices